zephenryus/swimmy_squid/README.md

   ```
 - [git](https://git-scm.com/downloads) is installed

-Your README is clear and straightforward, but we can enhance its structure and clarity a bit more.
-Here's an improved version:

 ## Installation
 Follow these steps to get Swimmy Squid up and running on your machine: